 Method used to calculate prices based on a given percentage applied on the number of items considered in the computation (i.e. usage billed for the period).
 Tiers can be defined to vary this percentage.
 As with volume pricing, the “Pay tier in full” is also available, and we offer an overview of the price evolution and final rendering on the customer’s checkout page.Translating product names

-You have an international audience, it’s important to have your products correctly translated on invoices and hosted pages.
+If you have an international audience, it’s important to have your products correctly translated on invoices and hosted pages.
 On the product page, you can add translations for the name and the public description by clicking on the globe icon.
 Once saved, we will update the portal, checkout and new invoices will use the translations when appropriate.

 Hosted pages rules